thunderbird/thunderbird-android/docs/engineering/adr/README.md

 3. **Status**: The current status of the decision (proposed, accepted, rejected, obsolete).
 4. **Context**: The context that motivates this decision.
 5. **Decision**: The change that we're proposing and/or doing.
-6. **Consequences**: What becomes easier or more difficult to do and any risks introduced as a result of the decision.
+6. **Outcomes**: What becomes easier or more difficult to do and any risks introduced as a result of the decision.

 ## Creating a New ADR